MarcSerraPeralta/homelab/JOURNAL.md

 I have chosen this specific mini PC because it is cheap and the CPU has a "high" frequency (see [hardware recommendations for Tailscale](https://tailscale.com/kb/1320/performance-best-practices#machine-sizing-recommendations)) and 4 cores.

 The system boots up and Windows runs correctly.
+I am using the Displayport to connect to my display and an ethernet cable for Internet.

 The first thing I will do is install Ubuntu Server 24.04 LTS because:
 - the OS uses little resources (does not have GUI)